-Stijn Reijnders is Associate Professor in Cultural Heritage at the Erasmus University Rotterdam, and Education Director of the Erasmus School of History, Culture and Communication.
+Stijn Reijnders is Professor of Cultural Heritage at the Erasmus University Rotterdam, and Director of Education of the Erasmus School of History, Culture and Communication.
 Furthermore, he serves as member of the Executive Board of the Erasmus Research Center for Media, Communication and Culture, member of the Supervisory Board of Stedelijk Museum Schiedam, and Chair of the Culture and Entertainment Division of the Netherlands Flanders Communication Association.

 In 2006, Reijnders finished his PhD, entitled “Holland op de Helling”.
 This research consisted of a comparison between television entertainment and historical examples of popular culture.
 The investigation centered not only on television entertainment as a modern incarnation of an older tradition of entertainment, but also on how popular TV programs become assimilated into contemporary group and party cultures.
 His dissertation was awarded the national NeSCOR Dissertation Award.